Cyrken/html-css/using-css/README.md

 The `link` element is used to associate different types of documents to your HTML, primarily CSS, but also blog feeds, help documents, licenses, etc.

-- `href` — this attribute is used to point to location of the CSS file
+- `href` — this attribute is used to point to the location of the CSS file.
-- `rel` — this attribute is used to define this item as a `stylesheet`

 	*The path to the CSS file must point into the correct folder.*
+- `rel` — this attribute is used to define this item as a `stylesheet`.

 ## Anatomy of CSS